jleboube/new-bio/Readme.md

 A Node.js container running the web application
 A PostgreSQL container for the database
 The data will persist even if you restart the containers, thanks to the volume configuration.
-If you need to make changes to the application, you can simply update the code and restart the containers with 'docker compose restart'.
+If you need to make changes to the application, you can simply update the code and restart the containers with ``` 'docker compose restart' ```.